MooersLab/colabOpenSourcePyMOLpySnips/README.md

 See the first cell in the notebook for install instructions.

-The `installPyMOL` snippet will install PyMOL in one click of a button.
+The `installPyMOL` snippet will install PyMOL with one click of a button.
-The install process takes 5-10 minutes so be patient.
+The install process takes 5-10 minutes, so be patient.
 A progress bar monitors the progress of the installation.

-This readme file is still a work in progress.
+This readme file is a work in progress.

 Pre-repuisite: a Google Drive account.